Emiliano Tarana

-Emiliano Tarana (born 3 January 1979 in Casalmaggiore, Province of Cremona) is an Italian footballer who plays for Italian third-division-side FeralpiSalò.
+Emiliano Tarana (born 3 January 1979) is an Italian former footballer.

 Career

 Tarana started his career at Parma, about 21 km away from hometown Casalmaggiore.
 He spent 4 seasons on loan to various clubs before signed permanently by Piacenza in July 2003.
 In January 2005, he left for his current club Mantova, at that time at Serie C1.

-On 16 August 2011, he signed a two-year contract with FeralpiSalò.
+On 16 August 2011, he signed a two-year contract with Feralpisalò.